To provide for a system to classify information in the interests of national security and a system to declassify such information.

 Length: 12 pages

-This bill was introduced on May 7, 1997, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 7, 1997, in a previous session of Congress, but it did not receive a vote.

 May 7, 1997